Sunday, 10 April 2016

 Ron had a smoked salmon bagel with creamed cheese, capers, and shredded cabbage.
 Doesn't it look delectable?

+We had a very pleasant time in the bagel shop.
+Seated next to us, were three older Dutch people.
+We struck up a conversation about travel.
 Soon we finished our lunch and said our goodbyes.
 There was a sudden burst of sunlight, so we hurried out the door to try to get a few photos in the sunshine.
 I was able to capture a picture of the bell tower (which we had just climbed):

 Alas, as we crossed the market square, we came across a Stroopwaffle shop.
 Remember Stroopwaffle?
 It's the amazing thin waffle with syrup between the layers.
 How can anyone resist this?
 It's so delicious.
 I bought one to share for our dessert.